PaulPopat/sote/README.md

 # Expressions

-Any variable accessors can be JavaScript expressions.
+Any variable accessors can be TypeScript expressions.
 These expressions are provided with the props and can access all standard libraries but will not be able to access anything else.
 It is worth noting that functions can be passed into the props.

 # Maybe to come